deleter8/scraps/templateEngine/README.md

 #templateEngine

-Small engine to parse out and replace variable references and simple list expansions (using foreach) with a provided environment.
+Small engine to parse out and replace variable and function expressions and simple list expansions (using foreach) with a provided environment.

 technologies:
  - node.js